syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/predefined-dialogs/EJ2_ASP.NETCORE/customization.md

 Use the following code snippet for **Alert.cshtml**, **Confirm.cshtml** and **Prompt.cshtml** to customize the predefined dialog action buttons.

-For alert dialog , customized the default dialog button content as `Okay` by using the `okButton.text` property.
+For alert dialog , customized the default dialog button content as `Done` by using the `okButton.text` property.

 For confirm dialog, customized the default dialog buttons content as `Yes` and `No` by using the `okButton.text`and `cancelButton.text` property and also customized the dialog button icons by using `okButton.icon` property.